-In a video summarizing the strategy, the Gambling Commission stated it will work with those involved in the industry, regulatory partners and anyone else with a “shared interest” in keeping gambling fair and safe.
+In a video summarizing the strategy, the Gambling Commission stated it will work with those involved in the industry, regulatory partners and anyone else with a “shared interest” in keeping UK betting sites fair and safe.

 The full strategy report explains that the ultimate goal is make the gambling industry “fairer and safer for consumers.”
 From there, the strategy report lists the five key areas in which it wants to see improvement and layouts out a roadmap explaining how the Gambling Commission will make those improvements happen.